 Each chapter begins with a short review of the structure and function of the organ system under discussion.
-It should be stressed that this is a review: though you probably do not need to have a background in physiology to understand the diseases as they are presented here, it is certainly advisable for you to have had a course in physiology to better understand pathophysiology.
+It should be stressed that this is a review: it is advisable for you to have had a course in physiology to better understand pathophysiology.